 That should be enough to leave you feeling welcome and acquainted, and ready for a nap before dinner.

 For a memorable dining and entertainment experience, I recommend you be sure to have booked a table in advance of your arrival in Santa Fe at El Farol for their Flamenco Dinner Show.
 Located at the top of historic Canyon Road, you’ll enjoy a light meal of authentic Spanish tapas or your choice of full entrees, followed by a world-class, passionate Flamenco performance in an intimate setting.
 Reminiscent of the original caves of Old Spain’s Granada.
 Olé!!
 You’ll arrive between 6.30pm and 7pm for your dinner service, and if you’re full from your afternoon, don’t worry, there are plenty of light tapas plates to choose from.
 The dinner service is followed by the Flamenco performance.

-If you prefer to go more casual, relax at any one of our favorite dining joints, such as The Cowgirl, where there is usually a live band in the evenings, or Del Charro Saloon, Café Sonder, The Teahouse.
+If you prefer to go more casual, relax at any one of our favorite dining joints, such as The Cowgirl, where there is usually a live band in the evenings, or Del Charro Saloon, or The Teahouse, Or CHOMP Food Hall.

 Check more recommendations in our Restaurants Category for a style that suits your cravings.